ema-udala/personal-website-v2/content/featured/CorrectMovie/index.md

 showInProjects: true
 ---

-🛠 working on a Nigerian movie review app that allows user to search for Nigerian movie possible, and also allows the user to see information about each specific movie.
+🛠 working on a Nigerian movie review app that allows users to search for Nigerian movie, and also allows the users to see information about each specific movie.
 Inspired by [enyelsequeira](https://www.enyelsequeira.com/)